Dans-labs/dariah/docs/Components.md

   settings are pieces of custom information that are relevant to many components of the app;
 * `table` **string**;
   name of the table that the component must deal with;
+* `submitValues` **function**;
+  a callback that is used to save form values to the database;
+  used for components that supply edit controls for form values: they can call `submitValues` after a change or upon loss of focus;
+  it is basically the `handleSubmit` from Redux-From, with a specific first argument passed (`toDb`) that saves values to the database;
 * `tables` **object**;
   a slice of the state from [getTables](Dux#gettables);
   all data that comes from database tables;